-- You may file a grievance orally (on the phone or in person) or in writing. - If you need help filing a grievance, please call the Presbyterian Customer Service Center.
-We can also help you translate the grievance into English.
+- You may file a grievance by phone, in person or in writing - If you need help filing a grievance, please call the Presbyterian Customer Service Center.
+We can also help you translate the grievance into English if you speak another language.
 You can send your grievance in writing to: